zt-initech/django-oscar/docs/source/ref/settings.rst

 Default: ``image_not_found.jpg``

 Copy this image from ``oscar/static/img`` to your ``MEDIA_ROOT`` folder.
-It needs to be there so Sorl can resize it.
+It needs to be there so Easy Thumbnails can resize it.

 ``OSCAR_UPLOAD_ROOT``
 ---------------------